Chaithrasree/project-legoBrickWall/README.md

   wall width is the width of the wall.

 ### Sample
-Refer the below screenshot to see program execution
+Refer the below screenshot to see sample program execution
 ![Alt_text](./images/exec_screenshot.png)

 In the above image a lego brick wall of height 10 and width 10 is generated.
 Here a brick is represented by a '|' or '–' and '.' or 'X' (every alternate layer).